Mildred Harnack: Discovery

 The discovery of illegal radio transmissions by the German radio counterintelligence organization Funkabwehr in 1942 eventually revealed the members of the group and led to the Harnacks' arrest.
 The exposure of the radio codes enabled Referat 12, the cipher bureau of the Funkabwehr that had been tracking Red Orchestra radio transmissions since June 1941, to decipher Red Orchestra message traffic.
 Wenzel's apartment in Brussels was found to contain a large number of coded messages.
 When Wilhelm Vauck, principal cryptographer of the Funkabwehr, received the ciphers from Wenzel, he was able to decipher some of the older messages.
-On July 15, 1942, Vauck decrypted a message dated October 10, 1941 that gave the locations of the Kuckhoffs' and Schulze-Boysens' apartments.
+On 15 July 1942, Vauck decrypted a message dated 10 October 1941 that gave the locations of the Kuckhoffs' and Schulze-Boysens' apartments.

 Arrest and death

 On September 7, 1942, the Harnacks were arrested by the Gestapo in Nazi-occupied Lithuania at the seaside village of Preila on the Curonian Spit.

 On December 19, after a four-day trial before the Reichskriegsgericht ("Reich Military Tribunal"), Mildred Harnack was initially sentenced to six years in prison, but Adolf Hitler refused to endorse the sentence and ordered a new trial, which resulted in a death sentence on January 16, 1943.
 She was beheaded by guillotine on February 16, 1943.
 While she was imprisoned, Fish-Harnack translated the poem Vermächtnis by Johann Wolfgang von Goethe.
 Her last words were purported to have been "Und ich habe Deutschland auch so geliebt" ("And I, too, so loved Germany").
 She was the only American executed on the direct orders of Adolf Hitler.

 After her execution, her body was released to the Charité Anatomical Institute and Humboldt University anatomy professor Hermann Stieve to be dissected for his research into the effects of stress, caused by awaiting execution, on the menstrual cycle.
 After he was finished, he gave what was left to a friend of hers, who had the remains buried in Berlin's Zehlendorf Cemetery.
 She is the only member of the Berlin-based anti-Nazis whose burial site is known.

 When she learned of the execution, Clara Leiser wrote the unfinished poem "To and from the guillotine" in remembrance of her friend.

 Arvid's brother Falk Harnack, also a resistance fighter, was able to escape and survived the Second World War as an ELAS partisan in Greece.

-Canadian-born writer Rebecca Donner is the great-niece of Mildred Harnack, and published in 2021 a book on her life, largely taken from the letters that her grandmother had given her when she was sixteen, with the aim of making a book out of them.
+In 2021, Canadian-born writer Rebecca Donner published in 2021 a book "All the Frequent Troubles of Our Days: The True Story of the American Woman at the Heart of the German Resistance to Hitler" on Harnack’s life.
+Donner who is the great-niece of Mildred Harnack wrote the book largely on information taken from the letters that her grandmother had given her when she was sixteen, with the aim of making a book out of them.